plrguez/fuse-od-source/Platform/readme.txt

 Buttons in emulator:
 --------------------

+The buttons function detailed are when no mapping is assigned.

     `Cursor`
     Shifted cursor ZX Spectrum keys (5, 6, 7 and 8 keys)
-    This is modified by the setting: "Use shift with arrow keys" by default On
+    This is modified by the setting "Use shift with arrow keys"

     `A`, `B`
     Symbol Shift